 1) Grind the oats in a food processor until they're chopped fine, but not a powder.

 2) Put the flour, oats, and all other dry ingredients into a mixer with a paddle.
 Mix on slow speed, and drizzle the vegetable oil into the bowl slowly while the mixer is running.

 3) Store in an airtight container for up to two weeks at room temperature, or indefinitely in the refrigerator or freezer.

-1) Whisk together 1 cup of mix, 1 cup of buttermilk (you can use soured milk, but buttermilk gives noticeably superior results; a combination of half plain yogurt and half milk also will do), and 1 large egg.
-Don’t worry if it seems thin at first: the oats will soak up the milk, and the mix will thicken a bit as it stands.
+1) Whisk together 1 cup of mix, 1 cup of buttermilk (a combination of half plain yogurt and half milk also will do), and 1 large egg.
+Don't worry if it seems thin at first: the oats will soak up the milk, and the mix will thicken a bit as it stands.
 Let the batter stand for at least 20 minutes before cooking.

-2) Heat a lightly greased griddle to 350°F (if you’ve got a griddle with a temperature setting; if not, medium-hot will do).
+2) Heat a lightly greased griddle to 350°F (or medium to medium-hot will do).

-3) Drop the batter onto it in 1/4-cupfuls (a jumbo cookie scoop works well here) to make a 4″ diameter pancake.
-If you have English muffin rings, use them; they make a perfectly round, evenly thick pancake.
+3) Drop the batter onto it in 1/4-cupfuls to make a 4" diameter pancake.

 4) When the edges look dry and bubbles come to the surface without breaking (after about 2 minutes, if your griddle is the correct temperature), turn the pancake over to finish cooking on the second side, which will take about 2 minutes.